Harm reduction information for people who use substances, overdose prevention services and supervised consumption sites and social services.

 - When using a take home naloxone kit or facility overdose response box

-- Put the gloves on and use the face shield/breathing barrier to give rescue breaths.
+- Use the face shield/breathing barrier to give rescue breaths.

 - The face shield has a one-way valve and large impermeable area which protects the responder from respiratory secretions.